 Procedures not contained within these Rules may only be used for a particular rating with prior written approval from the National Administrator.
 Approval to use the same procedure must be sought from the National Administrator each time it is proposed to be used.
 Approval is entirely at the discretion of the National Administrator.
+All written correspondence is required as evidence and should be collected prior to lodging the rating.

-How to use this document 1.4
+14 How to use this document

-The term "Rules" refers to a body of work produced by NABERS that specifies what must be examined, tested and documented when an Assessor conducts a rating.
+The term "Rules" refers to a body of works produced by NABERS that specify what must be examined, tested and documented when an Assessor conducts a rating.
 Wherever the term is used in this document from Chapter 3 onwards, it refers to this document, NABERS The Rules - Waste for Offices.
 Other Rules documents mentioned in the text are distinguished from the present document by the inclusion of their title.

-Text appearing dark green and bold is a defined term.
+Text appearing teal and bold is a defined term.
 Defined terms can be found in Chapter 2 of these Rules or in the terms and definitions chapter of the respective Rules document.